klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     module --redirect show rocm | grep ROCM_PATH | awk -F'"' '{ print $4 }'
     echo "$(module --redirect show rocm | grep PKG_CONFIG_PATH | awk -F'"' '{ print $4 }')/$(module --redirect show rocm | grep PE_PKGCONFIG_LIBS | awk -F'"' '{ print $4 }').pc"
     ```
--   Slurm support is still provided as much as possible by binding files from the system
+-   Slurm support is provided as much as possible by binding files from the system
     to ensure that the same version is used in the container as LUMI uses, as otherwise
     we may expect conflicts.